ReVision : A Post-Hoc, Vision-Based Technique for Replacing Unacceptable Concepts in Image Generation Pipeline: Experimental Results

 \subsection{Category-Specific Validation}

-While contrastive CLIP scoring provides a useful measure of global semantic realignment, it is inherently designed to capture holistic image–text similarity and may not always reflect the complete removal of localized unsafe concepts, particularly when edits are spatially constrained.
-Prior work has observed that CLIP similarity can remain high even after targeted concept suppression, motivating the use of complementary, category-specific detectors for fine-grained validation~\cite{das2025conceptreplacementtechniquesreally}.
-Accordingly, dedicated detectors tailored to individual safety categories are employed to assess the effectiveness of \sys in suppressing policy-violating content.
+Contrastive CLIP scoring captures holistic image--text similarity and may not reflect complete removal of localized concepts, particularly under spatially constrained edits; prior work notes that CLIP similarity can remain high after targeted suppression~\cite{das2025conceptreplacementtechniquesreally}.
+We therefore complement it with dedicated per-category detectors.